Taxes in Retirement

 In addition to investments and retirement contribution plans, retirees should wait until 70 years of age to collect Social Security, if possible.
 Everyone’s situation is different and it does not always make sense to wait until 70, but by delaying Social Security payments, retirees can receive a higher amount each month.
 This can provide significant supplemental income later in life.

 Many people worry about having enough money for retirement.
-Fortunately, with a little planning and preparation, retirees can enjoy a comfortable and stress-free retirement.
+Fortunately, with a little planning and preparation, retirees can enjoy a comfortable and confident retirement.
 To find out how long your retirement savings will last, use our retirement calculator.

 Dechtman Wealth Management offers retirement financial planning services.
 Our team has years of experience helping our clients reach their financial goals.
 Please contact us for more information about our services.